SilvanTeufel/TopDownRTSTemplate_V2_ReadMe/README.md

 # TopDownRTSTemplate_V2_ReadMe
 This is the ReadMe of my TopDownRTSTemplate V2.0.0 and higher, a Plugin which is available in Unreal-Marketplace.

+V 2.1.0

+Big Rework of nearly all Classes.
+All Propertys Changeable in Details Panel.
+Added new Classes and Abilitys as well as different Enemy Types.
+Choose a Projectile for your Weapon and more.
+Video and Docs will follow soon.

 ## Parent Classes